bio

 2005–12 senior street art

-In this the participative art project, Stephanie developed and facilitated workshops and participative actions around Graffiti, Street Art and Hip Hop for people older than 50 years, upon invitation of institutions such as Haus der Kulturen der Welt in Berlin, Autostadt Wolfsburg, ibk kubia at Akademie Remscheid as well as in diverse cultural centers for senior citizen and (or!) youth in Kreuzberg.
+In this the participative art project, Stephanie developed and facilitated workshops and participative actions around Graffiti, Street Art and Hip Hop for people older than 50 years, upon invitation of institutions such as Haus der Kulturen der Welt in Berlin, Autostadt Wolfsburg, ibk kubia at Akademie Remscheid as well as in diverse cultural centers for senior citizen or youth in Kreuzberg.
 International media coverage in Die Zeit, art – das Kunstmagazin, de:bug, 3Sat / ZDF Kultur, IlSole24Ori weekend edition, Spiegel Online – international edition, Hemispheres – Blog and In-Flight Magazine of United Airlines, Seniorenratgeber / Apothekenrundschau, a French schoolbook to learn the German language (Edition Nathan), and many more.

 The project was made possible through various funding and commissions, amongst others on an ongoing base by the Communal District of Friedrichshain-Kreuzberg of Berlin (2006-11).
-It was nominated for the “art.award” by “dieGesellschafter” (Aktion Mensch) in 2007.

 2013-2015 The Wise and the Ways